Find Affordable College Courses

 Stony Brook, NY

-Our analysis found Stony Brook University to be the most popular school for natural resource management students who want to pursue a master’s degree in New York.
-SUNY Stony Brook is a very large public school located in the suburb of Stony Brook.
+Our 2023 rankings named Stony Brook University the most popular school in New York for natural resource management students working on their master’s degree.
+SUNY Stony Brook is a very large public school located in the large suburb of Stony Brook.

 Women make up 70% of the resource management majors at the school.